Deep-anjali01/DSA/README.md

 # DSA
-This repository has data structures questions which I will do on daily basis.
+This repository has questions of data structures, gfg and leetcode.